-Deniers love to point to butt-cold storms in the UK, America and elsewhere as evidence that global warming is a fraud.
-But they are so high, they deserve their own ionosphere.
-In fact, climate crisis will bring as much deep freeze as deadly wildfires.
-I explained it all for AlterNet yesterday, with the help of the United Nations and National Oceanic and Atmospheric Administration.
+Deniers point to cold storms in the UK, America and elsewhere as evidence that global warming is a fraud.
+In fact, climate crisis will bring as many deep freezes as deadly wildfires.
+I explained AMOC amok for AlterNet, with the help of the United Nations and the National Oceanic and Atmospheric Administration.

 Last week, the heaviest snowfall since the ’90s blanketed the U.K., disrupting bus, rail and air transportation and costing areas like London a cool billion in lost revenue.